BusbyLab/git-gh-demo/README.md

     git add .

-Instead of specifying a file, I specified `.`.
-This is the same as adding all of the files and folders to this repo.
+<br> Instead of specifying a file, I specified `.`.
+This is the same as
+adding all of the files and folders to this repo.
 Now when I run `git status` I get: